John Faieta is an instructor of brass at Boston Conservatory, and he also serves as associate professor of brass at Berklee College of Music.

-Faieta has performed in many ensembles spanning a wide variety of sounds and styles.
-Some of the groups he has performed with include Boston Symphony Orchestra, Boston Pops, Handel and Haydn Society, Boston Ballet, Vermont Symphony, Nashua Symphony, Rhode Island Philharmonic, Springfield Symphony, La Orquesta Ciudad de Granada, IRIS Chamber Orchestra, New England Waites Cornet and Sackbut Ensemble, John Allmark Big Band, Hot Tamale Brass Band, Rebirth Brass Band, Chandler Travis Philharmonic, Peter Gabriel, Linda Ronstadt, and many others.
+Faieta has performed in many ensembles, spanning a wide range of sounds and styles.
+Notable groups he has performed with include the Boston Symphony Orchestra, Boston Pops, Handel and Haydn Society, Boston Ballet, Vermont Symphony, Nashua Symphony, Rhode Island Philharmonic, Springfield Symphony, La Orquesta Ciudad de Granada, IRIS Chamber Orchestra, New England Waites Cornet and Sackbut Ensemble, John Allmark Big Band, Hot Tamale Brass Band, Rebirth Brass Band, Chandler Travis Philharmonic, Peter Gabriel, and Linda Ronstadt.

-Faieta earned a B.M. and M.M. from Boston Univeristy.
+Faieta earned a B.M. and M.M. from Boston University.
 He is originally from Lynn, Massachusetts.